MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/2-plan-deploy-verify.md

 * Windows job objects allow a group of processes to be managed and governed as a unit.
 Job objects are used to govern the file's virtual memory commit, working set caps, CPU affinity, and rate caps.
 You can use the `sys.dm_os_job_object` dynamic management view to see the limits in place.
 * Resource Governor is a SQL Server feature that helps users (and in this case, Azure) govern resources like CPU, physical I/O, and memory.
 Azure SQL Managed Instance also allows user-defined workload groups and pools for Resource Governor.
-* File Server Resource Manager is available in Windows Server and is used to govern file directory quotas, which are used to manage maximum data sizes.
+* File Server Resource Manager is available in Windows Server and is used to govern file directory quotas, which are used to manage the maximum data size.

 Additional implementations to govern transaction log rate are built into the database engine for Azure, through *transaction log rate governance*.
 This process limits high ingestion rates for workloads such as `BULK INSERT`, `SELECT INTO`, and index builds.
 They're tracked and enforced as the subsecond level.
 They currently scale within a service tier linearly.